cralibe/MetaCommunityMetrics.jl/docs/src/Benchmarking.md

 - **R Version**: 4.3.1

 ## Direct Comparison (When an equivalent fuction in R is avaliable)
-*Below is a comparison of the benchmarking results between my Julia package and functions/equivalent implmentation in R. All times are in millisecond, and memory is in mebibytes (MiB).
+*Below is a comparison of the benchmarking results between my Julia package and functions/equivalent implementation in R. All times are in millisecond, and memory is in mebibytes (MiB).
 Only mean execution times are presented here.*

 | Test Case                | Julia Execution Time | R Execution Time  | Speedup (Julia/R) | Memory Usage (Julia) | Memory Usage (R) | R Function and Package used              |
 |--------------------------|----------------------|-------------------|-------------------|----------------------|------------------|------------------------------------------|